akwanmtl/Good-README-Generator/output/README.md

 ## Contributing

-This project is not taking contribution at the moment.
+This project is not accepting contribution at the moment

 ## Tests